-I have participated in Swedish national radio and some newspapers articles about why we should build new traditional architecture.
-Latest was a presentation at TAG 4 where I got this nice words from David Brussat.
+I have participated in Swedish national radio, podcasts, magazines and newspapers articles about why we should build new traditional architecture.
+Presented my work at TAG 4 where I got this nice words from David Brussat.

 “On the second day, Michael Diamant, who runs the blog New Traditional Architecture, described his posts that continually update traditionalists all over the world with photographs of new work around the globe.
 His online map of new traditional projects is vital, as is his list of traditional architecture firms in scores of countries, with their websites.
 The information he provides has fueled architectural rebellions against the status quo in Sweden, Finland and elsewhere in Europe, and he has participated in creating a nonprofit to push that rebellion, called Arkitekturupporet or Architecture Uprising.
 Later that day, several young people in a panel of students and postgrads from abroad cited Michael Diamant’s influence on their decisions to switch coursework from modern to traditional architecture, or to learn architecture without architecture school.”